Changing Careers Over 50: The Best Decision You’ll Ever Make

 Midlife job changes are common in several job markets

-There are a few industries where job changes are common at an older age, especially teaching.
+There are a few industries where job changes are common at an older age, particularly teaching.
 Teaching offers a number of positive career management options.

-First, the hours are more suited to those who have outside of work commitments, especially family commitments.
-Secondly, a career in teaching doesn’t have to be full time.
-Many teachers work as substitute teachers or part-time teachers, or alternatively, you can teach adults at university or TAFE, which may only require a limited number of hours.
+The hours are more suited to people who have commitments outside of work.
+A career in teaching doesn’t have to be full-time, many teachers work as substitute teachers or part-time teachers.
+Alternatively, you can teach adults at university or TAFE, which may only require a limited number of hours.

-However, while teaching is one of the most common options, it’s certainly not the only option.
-Retail jobs are also popular because so many of them are part-time or casual, and other jobs that tend to attract over 50 years olds include the clergy, counsellors, and administrative assistants.
+While teaching is one of the most common job changes, it’s certainly not the only option.
+Retail jobs are also popular because so many of them are part-time or casual.
+Other jobs that tend to attract 50-years-olds and above include the clergy, counsellors, and administrative assistants.

 Anna Marie Greco

 I was an expert in my field and working in an influential role for a global power brand.
 But my heart and values were no longer aligning with those of the corporates I had worked with for so many years.
 I decided to do my fifth qualification so that I could pursue my skincare passion and launch my own business, Skin Clinica.